 When a collection gap occurs, line charts using mean show a straight line across the gap, with no selectable values between the known data points.

-minimum Discard all data points in the alignment period except the minimum value. maximum Discard all data points in the alignment period except the maximum value. sum Replace all data points in the alignment period with the sum of their values.
-Works with numeric and distribution values. standard deviation Replace all data points in the alignment period with the square root of the mean variance of their values. count Replace all data points in the alignment period with the sum of their values.
+maximum Discard all data points in the alignment period except the maximum value. minimum Discard all data points in the alignment period except the minimum value. standard deviation Replace all data points in the alignment period with the square root of the mean variance of their values. sum Replace all data points in the alignment period with the sum of their values.
+Works with numeric and distribution values. count Replace all data points in the alignment period with the sum of their values.
 Works with numeric and Boolean values.

 - Alignment period

-The time interval to aggregate, used only with aggregation methods (mean, min, max, sum, dev, and count).
+The time interval to aggregate, used only with aggregation methods (mean, maximum, minimum, standard deviation, sum, and count).

-If the data to aggregate includes 60 data points in an interval of 30 minutes, selecting an alignment period of 5 minutes (5m) yields 6 aggregated data points.
+For example, if the data to aggregate includes 60 data points in an interval of 30 minutes, selecting an alignment period of 5 minutes (5m) would yield 6 aggregated data points.

 CHART OPTIONS tab

 (Optional) Display a legend in the tile, on the right side or at the bottom of the tile.

 When an aggregation function is selected, the legend includes a mnemonic of the aggregation function and the number of entities included in the visualization.

 When no aggregation function is selected, the legend includes the names of the highest-scoring entities.
 Each entity name is a link to the entity's Smart View page.